sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 1.42.4  =
+*Release date - 23.04.2024*

+* Tweak: Added Enhanced Conversion data to GA4 Measurement Protocol purchase events.
+* Tweak: Enabled Enhanced Conversions also for GA4.
+* Tweak: Added Virginia to the US states for the explicit consent management.
+* Tweak: On first load CookieYes sets the categories with no values, just empty strings.
+Not "yes" or "no" like in all subsequent loads.
+This update handles this case.
+* Tweak: Added a backwards compatibility process for website visitors that have saved a consent status before the latest update.
+* Tweak: Streamlined large parts of the codebase.
+* Tweak: Updated vendor libraries.
+* Fix: Fixed a Microsoft Ads purchase event activation bug.
+* Fix: Fixed a bug that would prevent to fire a view_item event on opening variable products with preselected variations.

 = 1.42.3  =
 *Release date - 16.04.2024*

 * Tweak: Better browser geo region detection for the consent mode.
-This is helpful if a website manager requires explicit consent from visitors located California.
+This is helpful if a website manager requires explicit consent from visitors located in California.
 * Tweak: Block same page events after consent has been removed for various pixels.
 * Fix: Fixed a text output for CookieYes activation status.